santacg/Chess/README.md

 The goal of this project is to design and train a simple NNUE neural network that uses the implemented engine for its training, this part is currently beign developed.

+**Important**

+Perf_t function wich gives number of moves for a given depth does not output the correct number of moves.
+This means that the make move or generate moves functions have bugs.

 **Installation**

 ```bash